dineshbellamkonda12/Movie-Tracking-System/README.md

 ## Description

-This project aims to develop the front end of an online movie system using ReactJS.
-Users can search the movie database and, if time allows, filter results based on genre preferences.
+Movie Tracking System helps users to search the movie database and filter results based on genre preferences.

 ## Technologies Used: